 When it comes to drinking, no one does it better than the Irish!
 And Belfast has more than its fair share of wonderful, traditional and quirky pubs, oozing with character and overflowing with superb beer.
 Whiskey, gin and cocktail aficionados won’t go thirsty either.
-From down to earth historical establishments to more upscale, modern bars, there’s a Belfast pub to suit any occasion.
+From down to earth historical establishments to more upscale, modern bars, there’s a superb range of bars in Belfast to suit any occasion.

-Belfast may be a somewhat sleepy town midweek, but there’s an underlining energy that gathers momentum until it erupts onto the streets on a Friday evening.
+Belfast may be a somewhat sleepy town midweek, but there’s an underlying energy that gathers momentum until it erupts onto the streets on a Friday evening.
 Walk down Hill Street in the Cathedral Quarter, dodging the taxis dropping off revellers, and you’ll likely hear the crowds singing along to their favourite tunes as they spill out onto the cobbled streets.
-Popular choices of watering hole include the elegant Harp Bar, the more down to earth, Dirty Onion or the traditional Duke of York in adjacent Commercial Court.
+Popular choices of watering holes include the elegant Harp Bar, the more down to earth, Dirty Onion or the traditional Duke of York in nearby Commercial Court.
 There’s many a hangover nursed each Saturday and Sunday morning in Belfast.

 What to drink in Belfast

 Before looking at where to drink, let’s take a quick look at what to drink in a Belfast bar.

 One of the first things I want to do whenever I visit Ireland is to enjoy a smooth pint of the black stuff, Guinness just doesn’t taste the same in England.
 And it’s the island’s unofficial national drink so it would be rude not to.

 How to pour the perfect pint of Guinness